-How Niche Fragrances Are Gaining A Firm Following By Simon Brooke
+How Niche Fragrances Are Gaining A Firm Following

 At this time of year, many men will be opening their bathroom cabinets and looking at the aftershave that a loved one so kindly gave them for Christmas.
 They’ll then be wondering whether to splash a little bit on their freshly shaved face – or discreetly throw it in the bin.